Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

-of received messages for each key, and based on preferences and standard deviation measurements, would periodically update "recommended sampling rates" for every single key, which then could be fed back into the clients (by compiling into a php config file for example, or over a tcp connection).
+of received messages for each key, and based on preferences and standard deviation measurements, would periodically update "recommended sampling rates" for every single key, which then could be fed back into the clients (by compiling into a PHP config file for example, or over a TCP connection).
 Ultimately I decided it was just too complicated and deployed a statsdaemon server on every single machine so I could sample as gently as possible.